What Is Psoriasis?

 Patients with psoriasis have red patches of skin with white, flaky scales.
 These scales commonly appear on the elbows, knees, and trunk, but may develop anywhere on the body, including the hands, feet, neck, scalp, and face.
 A condition marked by intermittent cycles, psoriasis usually develops in patients 15–35 years of age.
 More than eight million people in the United States are affected by psoriasis.

 Types Of Psoriasis

 There are five distinct types of psoriasis: plaque psoriasis, guttate psoriasis, inverse psoriasis, pustular psoriasis, and erythrodermic psoriasis.
 Patients with psoriasis have a higher risk of developing other health issues.
 The condition has been linked to a higher frequency of immune system-related conditions, such as heart disease, hypertension, type 2 diabetes, inflammatory bowel disease, psoriatic arthritis, anxiety, and depression.
-If you require treatment for psoriasis or other types of skin condition, contact our dermatologists in Boardman and Howland, OH.
+If you require treatment for psoriasis or other types of skin condition, contact our dermatologists in Boardman and Warren, OH.

 This form of psoriasis accounts for 80 percent of cases — it is the most common type of psoriasis.
 Plaque psoriasis is typically found on the elbows, knees, lower back, and scalp.
 It appears as inflamed, red lesions often covered by silvery-white scales, or plaques.